liflab/beepbeep-3-book/pre-markdown/core/README.md

 ## Applying a function on a stream

 A function is a "static" object: a call to `evaluate` receives a single set of arguments, computes a return value, and ends.
 In many cases, it may be desirable to apply a function to each event of a stream.
-In other words, we would like to "turn" a function into a processor that applies this function.
+In other words, we would like to "turn" a function into a processor applying this function.
 The processor responsible for this is called {@link jdc:ca.uqac.lif.cep.functions.ApplyFunction ApplyFunction}.
 When instantiated, <!--\index{ApplyFunction@\texttt{ApplyFunction}} \texttt{ApplyFunction}-->`ApplyFunction`<!--/i--> must be given a `Function` object; it calls this function's `evaluate` on each input event, and returns the result on its output pipe.

 In the following bit of code, an `ApplyFunction` is created by applying the Boolean negation function to an input trace of Boolean values:

 {@snipm basic/SimpleFunction.java}{/}

-The first lines should be familiar to you at this point: they create a `QueueSource`, and give it a list of events to be fed upon request.
+The first lines should be familiar at this point: they create a `QueueSource`, and give it a list of events to be fed upon request.
 In this case, we give the source a list of five Boolean values.
 In line 3, we create a new `ApplyFunction` processor, and give to its constructor the instance of the `Negation` function referred to by the static member field `Booleans.not`.
-Graphically, we can represent this as follows:
+Graphically, they can be represented as follows:

 {@img doc-files/basic/SimpleFunction.png}{Applying a function on each input event transforms an input stream into a new output stream.}{.6}

 The `ApplyFunction` processor is represented by a box with a yellow *f* as its pictogram.
-This processor has an argument, which is the actual function it is asked to apply.
+This processor has an argument, the actual function it is asked to apply.
 By convention, function objects are represented by small rounded rectangles; the rectangle placed on the bottom side of the box represents the `Negation` function.
-Following the colour coding we introduced in the previous chapter, the stream we are manipulating is made of Boolean values; hence all pipes are painted in the blue-gray shade representing Booleans.
+Following the colour coding we introduced in the previous chapter, the stream manipulated is made of Boolean values; hence all pipes are painted in the blue-gray shade representing Booleans.

 Calling `pull` on the `not` processor will return, as expected, the negation of the events given to the source.
 The program will print: